Manwlis/Parallelized-Humming-distance/README.md

 # HRY418-project_1

-Parallelize a simple program using openMP and pthreads.
+Parallelize a simple program using openMP and pthreads, in C, with three task sizes.